LarissaHuang/capstone_project/README.md

 # Project Overview

 This project utilizes Computer Vision techniques to increase the quality and quantity of data collected in the conservation field.
-If successful, it will reduce the burden on developing countries to accurately document wildlife-related data, as well as aid in data collection for geographically challenging (such as the Arctic) or expansive areas (such as in a migration pattern from North America to South America).
-Further extensions of this project can focus on sorting species based on video data.
+If successful, it will reduce the burden on developing countries to accurately document wildlife-related data, as well as aid in data collection for geographically challenging or expansive areas (for example: a migration pattern from North America to South America).

 The project will attempt to find a solution to the following:

-"How might we use Machine Learning to increase the accuracy of bird species classification based on images"
+"How might we use Computer Vision to increase the accuracy of bird species classification based on images?"

 Computer Vision (CV) is a field of artificial intelligence that trains computers to interpret and understand the visual world.
 A properly trained model can accurately identify and classify large quantities of images.

-This has many positive implications for CV in the wildlife conservation field, such as helping researchers to:
+CV has many applications in the wildlife conservation field, such as helping researchers to:
 * gather data effectively on population and geographical distribution of species
 * track migratory patterns and impacts of ecological changes
 * study behaviour collectively and make strategies to conserve species